 The Public Safety office is located at 110 Hawks Drive in Penny Hall.
-The department provides law enforcement services to our university community.
-Chowan University has its own campus police department under the direction of the Chief of Campus Police.
-Our officers are trained and certified to enforce the laws of the State of North Carolina just as any other law enforcement officer in the state.
-The department works in conjunction with local municipal and county agencies to provide police protection 24 hours per day, 7 days per week, 365 days per year.
+The department provides law enforcement and public safety services to our university community.
+Chowan University Public Safety has two divisions: Public Safety and Campus Police.
+The campus police department is under the direction of the Chief of Campus Police.
+Our officer(s) is trained and certified to enforce the laws of the State of North Carolina just as any other law enforcement officer in the state.
+Our Public Safety Officers enforce campus policy as well as serve the needs of the campus community.
+The Department of Public Safety works in conjunction with local municipal and county agencies to provide police and public safety services 24 hours per day, 7 days per week, 365 days per year.
 The department's primary goal is to provide a safe and secure environment for the University community to accomplish its mission.
 Public Safety officers have the authority to detain individuals on campus.